William Woods Holden: Political career

 In December 1843, Holden became a delegate to the Democratic state party convention, where he was elected to the North Carolina Democratic Party state executive committee.
 In 1846, Holden was elected to represent Wake County in the North Carolina House of Commons and chose to only serve one term.
+His tenure was uneventful; he voted the Democratic Party line and sponsored one bill which provided for the construction of a building in Raleigh to house deaf mutes in the state.
 During the 1850 elections he served a major role in ending the Whig dominance in the state.
 By 1858, he was chairman of the party.
 That year, he unsuccessfully attempted to gain the Democratic gubernatorial nomination, but was defeated by John W. Ellis, and then his party passed him over for a Senate seat.

+In April 1860, Holden served as a delegate to the Democratic National Convention in Charleston.
+He personally favored the candidacies of Joseph Lane of Oregon and John C. Breckinridge of Kentucky for the presidential nomination.
+He also attended the following convention in Baltimore in July, where the party fractured and nominated two separate tickets, one led by Breckinridge and another led by Stephen A. Douglas of Illinois.
+The Standard subsequently endorsed Breckinridge as a representative of Southern interests.

-Throughout the 1840s and 1850s, Holden advocated for Southern rights to expand slavery and sometimes supported the right of secession, but by 1860 he had shifted his position to support the Union.
+Throughout the 1840s and 1850s, Holden advocated for the expansion of slavery and sometimes supported the right of secession, but by 1860 he had shifted his position to support the Union.
 Holden and his newspaper fell out of favor with the state Democratic Party, and he was removed as the state's printer when he editorialized against secession in 1860.
 In 1861, Holden was sent to a state convention to vote against secession representing Wake County.

+Holden was dissatisfied with Confederate policies and the early conduct of the war—particularly federal incursions into North Carolina's weakly-defended coast, and worked to consolidate a new political organization opposed to the incumbent state administration, led by Governor Henry Toole Clark.
+By 1862, with the help of erstwhile Unionists, Holden had created the Conservative Party.
+The new grouping was predominated by former Whigs, including William Alexander Graham, George E. Badger, and Jonathan Worth.
+Holden and Graham served as the party's leading figures.
+Under this new emerging political system, the faction of the Democratic Party associated with the incumbent administration and occupied by the more ardent secessionists became known as the "Confederate Party".